commit-live-students/python_getting_started_project/q02_teams/README.md

 Well done, on solving your first task.
 You must be pretty excited to try more things, right?

-Write a function to return the name of the teams, which played that match.
+Write a function to return the name of the teams, who played that match.

 Find the teams who played that match and return their names.